-BUS 697 Human Resource Management, Diversity and Technology Capstone 3 credits will also demonstrate their understanding of the legal and human resource dimensions of organizations, including distributed workplaces, through analysis as well as the integration of communication and leadership skills for remote employees.
+BUS 697 Human Resource Management, Diversity and Technology Capstone 3 credits

+Prerequisite: This course must be taken as the final course in the program, advisor approval required.
+In this course, students will apply the advanced theoretical and practical knowledge attained throughout the master's in human resource management program.
+Students will also demonstrate their understanding of the legal and human resource dimensions of organizations, including distributed workplaces, through analysis as well as the integration of communication and leadership skills for remote employees.
 This capstone course provides opportunities to define, analyze, and apply human resource theories and models to resolve complex organizational problems, and students learn strategic objectives to enhance organizational performance.